-Florida gas station celebrates grand opening by offering $2.76 per gallon - NewsBreak
+Florida Gas station celebrates grand opening by offering $2.76 per gallon - NewsBreak

 Along with the cheap fuel prices, they celebrated the day with $1 car washes and 76 cent hot dogs and fountain drinks.

-One customer said she was just passing by when she saw the low price she says she had to stop by and fill up.2 arrested for robbery, kidnapping in Huntsville
+One customer said she was just passing by when she saw the low price she says she had to stop by and fill up.

 “It feels great, So I may call some friends and let them know because it’s way too high at $4.
 Absolutely way too high.
 This is way more reasonable.
 They need to just do this on a regular basis,” Customer Diane Stafford said.